ioarun/sit725-2021-t2-prac7/README.md

 Hi there!
 In this prac, I create, add and and get data from a monogdb database.

+**Important :** Make sure that `MonogoDB Connected` is displayed on the terminal after you start the nodejs server by using this command - `npm start`.

 -----------------------------------------------------------------

 **ORIGINAL README :**